12 Things to Keep in Your Winter Car Emergency Kit

 1. Fresh water

 Fresh water is an essential element of a winter emergency car kit.
 If you find yourself stranded indefinitely due to a snowstorm, you need to stay hydrated.
 While it’s a good idea to keep your car stocked with fresh water year-round, this is especially important in winter, when a storm could immobilize you without much warning.
-One easy way to keep water from freezing in your car is to store it inside a cooler or other insulated container.
-Make sure to change your water supply a couple times a year so that it stays fresh.

-2. Nonperishable snacks
+2. Non-perishable snacks

 Food is the next most important item in a winter emergency kit.
 If you’re stranded in your car during a storm, snacks can help you keep your energy up.
 You should include shelf-stable snacks that can withstand both hot and cold temperatures.
 Some great options include nuts, granola, protein bars, and jerky.
 As with water, you’ll want to swap these out every so often and make sure that they aren’t expired.